The Audit Society and the Rituals of Machine Accountability

 Power changes the question from "Was it audited?" to "What kind of world did the audit make?"
 Did it make the system more answerable, or merely more documentable?
 Did it reveal the work, or reorganize the work around signs of compliance?
 Did it give affected people usable leverage, or did it let institutions exchange trust tokens among themselves?

 For AI builders, this means auditability has to be designed before deployment.
 Preserve versioned prompts, data provenance, model changes, retrieval sources, tool calls, human overrides, incident records, and user-facing explanations.
 But do not confuse the existence of records with the existence of accountability.
-A log that nobody can use is an archive of helplessness.
+A log that nobody can use is an archive of helplessness, which is why the audit trail needs an owner, a retention rule, and an action path.

 For regulators and buyers, the lesson is to inspect scope and consequence.
 Ask whether the audit covers the deployed system, not a demonstration object.
 Ask whether the auditor had independence, access, and publication rights.
-Ask whether the report can trigger delay, withdrawal, notice, appeal, or compensation.
-Ask whether the people most exposed to the system can understand and use the evidence.
+Ask whether the report can trigger delay, withdrawal, notice, appeal, compensation, contract change, or public-register update.
+AI procurement should treat stale assurance, model substitution, and missing incident support as contract risks, not as paperwork defects.

 For critics, the book offers discipline.
 It is not enough to denounce compliance theater.
 The harder task is to specify what would make verification real.
 A good audit does not sanctify a machine.
 It gives people a way to see where authority entered the system, how evidence was produced, and what must change when the record does not support the claim.